Space science missions ISRO will launch in the near future

 Specialized X-ray telescope

-India’s first space telescope, Astrosat, was designed to observe high energy cosmic objects in multiple wavelengths.
-The country’s second space telescope, X-ray Polarimetry Satellite (XPoSat), will be smaller and specialized.
-Launching on a PSLV rocket to Earth orbit in late 2021 or more likely in 2022, XPoSat will study the polarization of X-rays emitted by cosmic objects using a polarimeter built by the Raman Research Institute.
-How radiation is polarized gives away the nature of its source, including the strength and distribution of its magnetic field.
+India’s first space telescope, AstroSat, was designed to observe high energy cosmic objects in multiple wavelengths.
+The country’s second space telescope, X-ray Polarimetry Satellite, or XPoSat, will be smaller and specialized.
+Launching on an SSLV rocket in 2023 to Earth orbit, XPoSat will study the polarization of X-rays emitted by cosmic objects using a polarimeter built by the Raman Research Institute.
+How radiation is polarized gives away the nature of its source object, including the strength and distribution of its magnetic field.

 Collaboration with NASA on a radar-imaging satellite

 The NASA-ISRO Synthetic Aperture Radar (NISAR) satellite will be the first satellite with a dual-frequency radar imaging system.
-At $1.5 billion, it’s among the most expensive Earth-observation satellites ever built.
-Following its planned launch onboard a GSLV Mk II rocket in 2022, it will be placed in a Sun-synchronous orbit so that its solar panels can provide constant power.
+At an estimated $1.5 billion, it’s among the most expensive Earth-observation satellites ever built.
+Following its planned launch onboard a GSLV Mk II rocket in 2023, it will be placed in a Sun-synchronous orbit so that its solar panels can provide constant power.

-NISAR’s dual-frequency radar imaging system will reveal ongoing changes in Earth’s crust, polar ice, climatic processes, biomass, etc., at a high resolution of 3–50 m, at a rapid bi-weekly pace, globally.
+NISAR’s dual-frequency radar imaging system will reveal ongoing changes in Earth’s crust, polar ice, climatic processes, biomass, and more at a high resolution of 3 to 50 meters per pixel, at a rapid bi-weekly pace, globally.
 The satellite will also be used for disaster management, whereby its data will be available only a few hours after observations.
 ISRO and NASA have said that all science data from the mission will be in the public domain.

 A Venus orbiter in the making

-In 2018, ISRO called for instrument proposals for a Venus orbiter mission, Shukrayaan.
-Originally scheduled for a mid-2023 launch, ISRO is now targeting a December 2024 launch.
-The primary scientific objectives of Shukrayaan include studies of Venus’ surface and subsurface, its atmospheric chemistry and solar wind interactions with the planet.
+In 2018, ISRO called for instrument proposals for a Venus orbiter mission, Shukrayaan, which is targeting launch in December 2024 at the earliest.
+Shukrayaan’s primary scientific objectives include studies of Venus’ surface and subsurface, its atmospheric chemistry, and solar wind interactions with the planet.
 This is a refreshing mission because an initial interest in exploring the planet during the 1960s to 1980s quickly faded after Mars started getting all the attention.

 Venus needs to be explored not just because it hosted water for at least 2 billion years, longer than Mars, but also to understand how Earth-like planets change over time, and what makes Earth a haven for life.
-Right now, there is only one spacecraft at Venus, the Japanese orbiter Akatsuki, compared to eight at Mars and three more on their way.
+Right now, there is only one spacecraft at Venus, the Japanese orbiter Akatsuki, compared to eleven at Mars as of 2022.
 So ISRO sending a mission to Venus should be refreshing for the global planetary science community.

 Shukrayaan will study Venus for over four years from a polar orbit of 200 x 600 kilometers, allowing for global mapping.
 It will have a payload capacity of about 100 kilograms.
 In addition to several Indian instruments, ISRO will also be carrying a few international ones.
-One of them is the French Space Agency’s VIRAL instrument (Venus Infrared Atmospheric Gases Linker) co-developed with the Russian space agency.
-Foreign collaboration is great, as attested by Chandrayaan 1’s co-discovery of water on the Moon with NASA.
+One of them is intended to be the French Space Agency’s VIRAL instrument (Venus Infrared Atmospheric Gases Linker), co-developed with the Russian space agency.
+International collaboration is great, as attested by Chandrayaan 1’s co-discovery of water on the Moon with NASA.